littledummy445/githubcodespaces-netbootxyz/Docker command/Startnetbootdocker.md

   ghcr.io/qemus/qemu:latest
 ```

-- After running the command above open the port that was created by **VS Code**.
+- After running the command above open the port that was created by **VS Code** to see the vnc display.
-- Then the noVNC Opens and shows QEMU booting and then the netboot.xyz Menu appears.

- [!TIP]
-> After the netboot.xyz screen appears, you can try Live CD option it takes up almost no space.